neonwuchang/CandidateRec/README.md

 # Candidate Recommendation Engine [🔗](https://huggingface.co/spaces/stargazingjellyfish/CandidateRecEngine)

 This project helps users rank candidate resumes based on their semantic similarity to a given job description.
-Optionally, it uses an LLM to generate a brief summary explaining why the candidate might be a good fit.
+Optionally, it uses an LLM to generate a brief summary explaining why the candidate might be a good fit and what are the gaps.

 Live demo: [Click here](https://huggingface.co/spaces/stargazingjellyfish/CandidateRecEngine)